Beaumont–Adams revolver

 The Beaumont–Adams revolver is a black powder, double-action, percussion revolver.
-Originally adopted by the British Army in .442 calibre (54-bore, 11.2 mm) in 1856, it was replaced in British service in 1880 by the .476 calibre (11.6 mm) Enfield Mk I revolver.
+Originally adopted by the British Army in .442 calibre (54-bore, 11.2 mm) in 1856, it was replaced in British service in 1881 by the .476 calibre (11.6 mm) Enfield Mk I revolver.

 History

-On 20 February 1856, Lieutenant Frederick E. B. Beaumont of the Royal Engineers was granted a British patent for improvements to the Adams revolver which allowed them to be cocked and fired either by manually cocking the hammer as in single-action revolvers or by just pulling the trigger.
-Beaumont was granted a US Patent (no. 15,032) on 3 June of the same year.
+On 20 February 1855, Lieutenant Frederick E. B. Beaumont of the Royal Engineers was granted a British patent for improvements to the Adams revolver which allowed them to be cocked and fired either by manually cocking the hammer as in single-action revolvers or by just pulling the trigger.
+Beaumont was granted a US Patent (no. 15,032) on 3 June of the next year.